Mateen880/Football-Player-Management-System/README.md

-# Football-Player-Management-System
-🏟️ AthletiQ – Football Player Management System (C# Desktop App) AthletiQ is a user-friendly desktop application designed to manage and monitor professional football player data efficiently.
-Built using C# and Windows Forms, it integrates seamlessly with a backend database for full CRUD functionality and real-time team management.
+# 🏟️ AthletiQ – Football Player Management System (C# Desktop App)

+**AthletiQ** is a user-friendly desktop application designed to manage and monitor professional football player data efficiently.
+Built using **C# and Windows Forms**, it integrates seamlessly with a backend database for full CRUD functionality and real-time team management.

+---

-🚀 Features
+## 🚀 Features

-🧾 Player Information Management
+### 🧾 Player Information Management
-Add, update, or delete player records with ease including name, age, team, and jersey number.
+- Add, update, or delete player records
+- Fields include name, age, team, and jersey number

-🧍 View All Players
+### 🧍 View All Players
-Instantly access a list of all registered players across teams with sortable columns and clean layout.
+- Display a list of all registered players
+- Sortable columns with clean layout

-🛡️ Injury Status Module
+### 🛡️ Injury Status Module
-Mark or unmark players as injured
+- Mark or unmark players as injured

-View a list of all currently injured players
+- View all currently injured players

-🧠 Smart Search
+### 🧠 Smart Search
-Search for players by name or jersey number using a responsive input field.
+- Search players by name or jersey number
+- Responsive and accurate filtering

-🔁 Team-Specific View
+### 🔁 Team-Specific View
-Buttons for top clubs (Barcelona, Real Madrid, Bayern Munich, Liverpool) to view respective team players.
+- View players by club (Barcelona, Real Madrid, Bayern Munich, Liverpool)
+- Filtered display on team buttons

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-C# with Windows Forms
+- C# with Windows Forms

-Microsoft SQL Server (for data storage)
+- Microsoft SQL Server

-ADO.NET (for database connectivity)
+- ADO.NET for database connectivity

-Visual Studio IDE
+- Visual Studio IDE

+---

-🧠 Concepts Practiced
+## 🧠 Concepts Practiced

-CRUD operations in a desktop GUI
+- Full CRUD operations in GUI

-Windows Forms UI design principles

-SQL query integration and parameterized commands
+- SQL integration with desktop apps

-Modular code architecture using Forms
+- Modular form-based UI design

-Real-time database syncing and data validation
+- Real-time database synchronization
+- Code separation and form linking

+---

-📌 Developed as part of a collaborative software engineering project to simulate real-world application design, data handling, and sports management systems.
+> 📌 Developed as part of a collaborative software engineering project to simulate real-world application design, data handling, and sports management systems.